00SamYun/simple_chabot_model/README.md

 Other functiosn in the class are used to encode and decode the inputs and outputs of the model.

 ### Training on TPU
-Both models are trained on the `tf.distribute.TPUStrategy` to decrease computational time.
+Both models are trained on 8 cloud TPU workers using the `tf.distribute.TPUStrategy` to decrease computational time.
 Cloud TPUs cannot access local directories so GCS buckets should be created in order to store preprocessed datasets as well as model weights.

 ### References